storyblok/php-management-api-client/README.md

 - **Low memory footprint**
    The CSV file is streamed line-by-line, making this approach suitable for very large imports.
 - **Better resilience to rate limits**
-   Each request is handled individually, allowing the Management API client to retry automatically when `429 Too Many Requests` responses occur — even multiple times during large imports.
+   Each request is handled individually, allowing the Management API client to retry automatically when `429 Too Many Requests` responses occur, even multiple times during large imports.
-- **Improved fault tolerance**
+- **Better flow control**
-   A single invalid row or API error does not stop the entire import process (handling try and catch and logging).
+   Better control of the flow, which can be stopped or continued, if a single invalid row or API error occurs.

 This approach is recommended when working with large datasets or when reliability and controlled API usage are critical.